 This is wrong.
 Just as the state can make no law promoting religion, it should not be able to prohibit religious expression.
 This case is now before a federal judge as a free speech issue.
 I hope this Christian prevails.
 He should be able to have his bible quote.

 Tags: Vermont, religion, Christian, Christianity, free speech, church and state

 |Atheist Badge: The design of the A-letter originates from the outcampaign.org - "Scarlet A" (Photo credit: Wikipedia)|

 I am going to start with the premise that is is at least possible for atheists to become too assertive/aggressive/militant/extreme in their views and/or behavior.
-If you disagree with this, try to suspend judgment until the end of the post.
-What might this look like, and what are we to call such an atheist?
+If you disagree with this at the outset, I ask only that you try to suspend judgment until the end of the post.
+What might atheism extremism look like, and what are we to call such an atheist?